 Our studies of changes in muscle function with age reveal that muscle force becomes more resistant to potassium-induced weakness in both old WT and Draggen mice.
 The human age equivalents of the mouse age groups used are approximately 20 to 30 years, 43 to 50 years and 65 to 70 years respectively 38

 Our data are consistent with the proposal that as muscle ages it develops mechanisms to maintain force despite potassium-induced sodium channel inactivation and sarcolemmal depolarisation.
 This suggests the reduction in attack severity observed in patients with PP may be part of the phenotype shift observed in normal human ageing.
-In contrast, the age-related fixed weakness was specific to Draggen muscle indicating that it is caused, or accelerated by, chronic genetic ion channel dysfunction.

 To our knowledge, this is the first time MVRCs have been reported in rodents.
 As evidenced by the significant differences in MVRC parameters from Draggen and WT TA (supplementary MVRC & 30HzFrequency ramp files), like human MVRCs 19–22, mouse MVRCs can detect changes in skeletal muscle excitability due to genetic ion channel dysfunction.

 It was not technically possible to perform MVRCs in soleus.
 However, the lack of significant change in mouse MVRCs with age in either triceps or TA implies that increased resistance to potassium-induced weakness is not due to universal changes in baseline muscle excitability.
-The fact that decrement in amplitude of response after a train of 30 stimuli was similar (Draggen TA, WT triceps) or even more pronounced (WT TA) in old compared to young or middle-aged muscle suggests that the maintenance of tetanic force in old muscle subject to the potassium-induced weakness assay is also not due to a resistance to potassium-induced sarcolemmal depolarisation.
+The fact that decrement in amplitude of response after a train of 30 stimuli was similar (Draggen TA, WT triceps) or even more pronounced (WT TA) in old compared to young or middle-aged muscle suggests that the maintenance of tetanic force in old muscle subject to the potassium-induced weakness assay is not due to a resistance to potassium-induced sarcolemmal depolarisation.
 Variation in extracellular K+, Cl-, and Na+ cannot underlie the increased resistance of old muscle to potassium-induced weakness as extracellular ionic concentrations were constant.
 Therefore, the data are consistent with old muscle developing intrinsic mechanisms to maintain force, despite normal (or for old WT TA apparently increased) sodium channel inactivation and sarcolemmal depolarisation.